Bonus (basketball): Team foul penalty

 In the National Basketball Association and Women's National Basketball Association, bonus rules in a quarter apply starting with the fifth team foul, with a rule change preventing a team not in the penalty late in a period from committing multiple fouls without penalty.
 The rules on the team foul penalty are similar to the FIBA version, with three major differences:

 Only defensive and loose-ball fouls count towards a team's limit for the team foul penalty.
 Offensive fouls do not count towards the team foul penalty unless a player is in the player foul penalty situation.

-The team foul penalty applies after a team commits one foul in the final two minutes of a period if the team had not yet reached the penalty phase in the first ten (NBA) or eight (WNBA) minutes of that period.
+The team foul penalty applies after a team commits two fouls in the final two minutes of a period if the team had not yet reached the penalty phase in the first ten (NBA) or eight (WNBA) minutes of that period.
 In other words, within any period, free throws are awarded starting from the fifth foul or from the second foul within the last two minutes of the period, whichever comes earlier.

 If a game enters overtime, the foul counts are reset to 0, and are similarly reset before each subsequent overtime period.
 The penalty phase starts with the fourth foul in each overtime period rather than five for regulation periods, since overtime periods are much shorter than regulation periods (5 minutes vs. 10/12 in regulation play).
 As in regulation play, two free throws are awarded for non-shooting defensive fouls during the bonus, and one foul in the final two minutes automatically puts the team in the team foul penalty.